neondatabase/neon-postgresql-expert/markdown/guides.md

 updatedOn: '2025-05-08T00:00:00.000Z'
 ---

 [Tembo.io](https://legacy.tembo.io/cloud) recently announced that it's sunsetting its managed Postgres service.
 If you've decided to migrate your serviced from Tembio.io to Neon, follow the steps in this guide.
-If you're facing a production migration requiring minimal downtime, [reach out to us](/migration-assistance).

 <Admonition type="warning" title="Tembo Shutdown Timeline">
 Please be aware of Tembo's [official shutdown timeline](https://tembo-io.notion.site/Tembo-Cloud-Migration-Guide-1de7c9367d6a80349570e7469ba7f17b)